Kibble or Canned Dog Food – Almost As Good As Homemade?

 So when one thing goes wrong at the central plant, hundreds of brands and millions of bags and cans of food can be affected.

-And things DO go wrong, because most dog food brands are owned by mega-corporations – like Proctor & Gamble and Colgate-Palmolive – that focus relentlessly on their bottom line, which means squeezing every last cent of profit from every bag and can.
+And things do go wrong.
+Most dog food brands, you see, are owned by mega-corporations such as Proctor & Gamble and Colgate-Palmolive.
+Giant corporations have the reputation of focusing relentlessly on their bottom line – squeezing every last cent of profit from every bag and can.
+So they need cheap ingredients.
 And the cheapest ingredients come from foreign countries whose food safety practices are (at best) suspect and (at worst) nil.

 Of course, the argument can be made that meat and veggies from the supermarket can also be contaminated.
-While that's true, the inspections and regulations protecting our human food are lax or non-existent when it comes to dog food.
-So we dog owners need to be more careful about what we serve our pets.
+While that's true, there are far more inspections and regulations protecting human-grade food.

-You can improve the safety of your dog's meals if you buy from dog food companies who get their ingredients from local ranchers raising grass-fed livestock and free-range poultry.
+You can improve the safety of your dog's meals if you buy the ingredients from local sources who are farming organically and raising grass-fed livestock and free-range poultry.

 What your dog needs to eat – and why it's not provided in most kibble and canned diets